RebornBeat/Hybrid-Isolation-Paradigm-HIP/README.md

 **Hardware Entropy Selection:** A hardware entropy selector that takes as input a bitmask of ready contexts and per-context weights, and produces a selected context ID in a single clock cycle.
 This is an instruction, not a software routine — eliminating 100-500 cycles of software overhead per selection and making the selection invisible to software-level observation.

 **Hardware Catch and Release:** Resource tracking hardware that automatically monitors resource availability against per-context requirements.
 When a context needs a resource, the hardware stalls it without software intervention.
 When the resource becomes available, the hardware automatically makes the context eligible.
 This reduces the latency of catch and release from microseconds to cycles.

+**Hardware Signal Coalescence:** Current software implementation processes signals in ~125 cycles per signal when coalesced.
+HIP-native hardware can reduce this to single-digit cycles:

+- DMA engine collects resource signals directly
+- Hardware buffer accumulates signals
+- Configurable threshold or timer triggers batch notification
+- Single interrupt to selector for entire batch

+Expected improvement: 10-50x reduction in signal processing overhead.

+Importantly, hardware signal coalescence remains **opportunistic**:
+- No waiting for more signals
+- No artificial delays
+- Processes what has arrived, when it arrives
+- Hardware-level batching of natural signal bursts

+The threshold feature maps to a hardware register providing a backstop:
+- Register holds threshold duration
+- Hardware tracks oldest signal age
+- When threshold exceeded, immediate interrupt regardless of batch size
+- Same principle as software threshold but nanosecond precision

+This eliminates the software loop entirely.
+Signal processing becomes a single interrupt with batch payload, processed in microseconds rather than per-signal overhead.

+Hardware can also share timing infrastructure between signal threshold and anti-starvation, just as software does when both features are compiled.

+**Hardware Sensor Isolation:** For mobile variants, sensor isolation in hardware:
+- Each sensor has dedicated isolated channel to container
+- Hardware-enforced per-access authorization
+- No software involvement in sensor data routing
+- Camera/microphone indicators in hardware
+- Sensor data never crosses container boundaries in hardware

+This extends the isolation-first architecture to sensors natively.

 ### Non-Binary Substrate Opportunities